jwtk/jjwt/README.md

 decrypt it, it must not have been tampered with, right?
 Because if it was changed, decryption would surely fail, right?

 Unfortunately, this is not actually guaranteed in all cryptographic ciphers.
-There are certain attack vectors where it is possible to change an encrypted payload (called 'ciphertext'), and still have the message recipient be able to successfully decrypt the (modified) payload.
+There are certain attack vectors where it is possible to change an encrypted payload (called 'ciphertext'), and the message recipient is still able to successfully decrypt the (modified) payload.
 In these cases, the ciphertext integrity was not maintained - a malicious 3rd party could intercept a message and change the payload content, even if they don't understand what is inside the payload, and the message recipient could never know.